Spanish translation here

 In the world around us, rest and motion, presence and absence, identity and difference are all mixed together.
 Thus the Platonist concludes that this world is not the true world; it is not the realm of Being, but the realm of becoming, which is a mere blurred image or decayed manifestation of Being.

 The Platonic realm of Being is identified as the place of forms or essences.
-The world of becoming is the world in which we find individual men, individual dogs, individual chairs, individual tables.
+The world of becoming is where we find individual men, individual dogs, individual chairs, individual tables.
 All of these individuals come into being, change, and pass out of existence.
 The world of Being contains not individual men, but the essence of man, or “manhood.”
 It does not contain individual dogs, but the essence of dog, “doghood.”

 Because particulars in time are infected with change, absence, and difference, we cannot have certain knowledge of them; at best, we can have only tentative opinions about things in the world around us.
 We can have certain knowledge only of the unchanging forms or essences in the realm of Being.

 Heidegger holds that the metaphysics of presence—the interpretation of Being as presence—and also the Platonic distinction between the world of Being and the world of becoming is retained in Nietzsche’s allegedly post-metaphysical doctrines of the Will to Power and the Eternal Recurrence of the Same.

 Nietzsche called the ultimate constituent of the world Will to Power.
 This is a highly anthropomorphized name for something that is neither a will (for there is no agent behind it that wills); nor is it “to power” (for it is not directed toward the goal of power, or any other goal).
 Will to Power is Nietzsche’s name for chaos.
 Heidegger defines the “Will to Power” as “the essence of power itself.
 It consists in power’s overpowering, that is, its self-enhancement to the highest possible degree.”